EnclaveOS/Installing-Project-NERV/README.md

 DO NOT LET YOUR PHONE POWER ON AGAIN AFTER THE FACTORY RESET IS DONE, HOLD BOTH VOLUME UP AND DOWN BUTTONS AFTER THE SCREEN TURNS OFF

 # Flashing TWRP

+Once Back On Download Mode, Press The Volume Up, If On Your Odin3 Program, If You See [ID:COM XX] Thats Good, Your Device Is Being Detected, Download The TWRPV2.tar from this github, Select It On BL, Go To The Options Tab And Uncheck "Automatic Restart" Then Click "Begin"

+This Will Take A Few Seconds To Flash